LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 First, you will learn to create a widget _without_ using a View-Framework such as _Vue.js_, just based on plain web technologies.
 For this reason, make sure to pick `"plain"` when asked for an _integration technology._

-The headline-widget now consists of the following files:
+The headline-widget, placed under `application/widgets/headline-widget`, now consists of the following files:

 * A _descriptor_ (named `widget.json`) containing the widget configuration options.